Assyatier21/simple-cms-admin/README.md

 - `/v1/categories`: get list of categories
 - `/v1/category`: insert, update, delete and get details of category (method: POST, PATCH, DELETE, and GET)

-We can test the endpoint using the collection located in : `simple-cms-admin/tools` (not updated yet).
+We can test the endpoint using the collection located in : `simple-cms-admin/tools`.

 ### Testing